Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="bonus">Bonus: Finding Your Perfect Agency</h2>

 Now that you have your professionally written RFP, you'll need vendors to send them to.
-You might have a list of companies that you're excited to work with but if you don't, find them, stalk them and reach out to them.
+You might have a list of companies that you're excited to work with but, if you don't, find, stalk and reach out to them.

 - **Google** - Google is a great resource to look for vendors, especially if  you prefer to work with a local agency.
 Give it a try!
 Hop on Google, do a quick search, check out their reviews and proximity to you.
-If they're nearby, in-person meetings can also be valuable.
+If they are nearby, in-person meetings are valuable.
 - **Directory sites** - There are a bunch of directories from Clutch, Awwwards and Crunchbase where you can find agencies and their portfolio of work.
 - **Social media** - Social media is another great tool to research potential vendors.
-This can also be used as an extension as the previous examples.
-For example you can find agencies on Google or Awwwards and continue learning about them from their social profiles.
+This can also be used as an extension of the previous examples.
+For example, you can find agencies on Google or Awwwards and continue learning about them from their social profiles.
 - **Word of mouth** - Have a friend that recently worked a digital design agency?
 Or are you a part of a group or online forums?
-Reach out to them to learn about that company and what it was like working with them.
+Reach out to them to learn about that company and what it was like working with a digital agency.

 Your design project is important and you want to engage with the right company to handle your project.
 With numerous methods available for reaching out to agencies, pick a few that feels best for you!